litestar-org/litestar/docs/usage/12-openapi.md

 <!-- prettier-ignore -->
 !!! important
-    prior to version 0.3.0 there was only a single download endpoint by default and its path was `/schema` prior to version 0.8.0, the redoc UI was found at `/schema/redoc` and has since been moved to `/schema` for ease of use.
+    prior to version 0.3.0 there was only a single download endpoint by default and its path was `/schema` prior to version 0.8.0, the Redoc UI was found at `/schema/redoc` and has since been moved to `/schema` for ease of use.

-If you would like to modify the endpoints, add new endpoints, change the styling of redoc etc., you can subclass the `OpenAPIController` and then pass your subclass to the `OpenAPIConfig`.
+If you would like to modify the endpoints, add new endpoints, change the styling of Redoc etc., you can subclass the `OpenAPIController` and then pass your subclass to the `OpenAPIConfig`.

 For example, lets say we wanted to change the base path from "/schema" to "/api-docs":